writon-xyz/writon/README.md

 Translates text to your target language with perfect grammar in the destination language.

 **Supported languages:**
-- Spanish, French, German, Italian, Portuguese
+- Hindi, Maori, Arabic, French, German, Swahili, English, Spanish, Tok Pisin, Portuguese, Mandarin Chinese
 - Custom language input for any other language

 ### 3. Summarization